vr009/http_proxy/README.md

 This script generates the new CA, which is needed to be installed to other trusted CA of host system.

-If you don't want to have CA as a trusted one you can use curl command with the `--insecure` flag.
+If you don't want to have CA as a trusted one you can use curl command with the `--insecure` flag or use `--cacert <path-to-ca>`.